cjacker/opensource-toolchain-8051/README.md

 Since [EFM8BB1-LCK has NO UART bootloader by default](https://community.silabs.com/s/question/0D58Y00008K6xfoSAB/efm8bb1lck-board-and-onchip-uart-bootloader?language=en_US), the customer firmware wiped the pre-installed UART bootloader.
 The official utilities can help you to program the UART bootloader back.

-NOTE, ec2-new still have some issues, it can not be use to program EFM8 bootloader up to now.
+NOTE, ec2-new still have some issues, it can not be used to program EFM8 bootloader up to now.

 ### with factory programmed UART bootloader